Master of Public Policy (MPP)

 Become an expert on the U.S. health care policy landscape at a top-ranked graduate school in health policy and management

 The U.S. health care system is plagued with persistent challenges in access, cost, quality, and equity.
 Students in this concentration gain detailed insights into the complex U.S. health care system, including public health, health care delivery, payment and finance, and state and national reform efforts.
-Students learn the research and analytical frameworks essential for making change, and then apply those skills to issues such as health disparities and access, drug pricing, reproductive health, maternal and child health, pandemic response, and more.
+Students learn the research and analytical frameworks essential for making change, and then apply those skills to issues such as health disparities and access, drug pricing, reproductive health, maternal and child health, pandemic response, substance use and mental health problems, and more.

 Concentration Chair: Michael Doonan, PhD’02